 Students are responsible for their own airfare to Guatemala City and airport shuttle to Antigua.
 Costs for homestays and Spanish lessons are not included in the field school tuition and will be paid directly to Tecun Uman, the field school’s affiliated language school in Antigua, Guatemala.
-The weekly cost of home stays ranges from $85 to $200 per week. (see Tecun Uman’s website for details).
-The field school has a special partnership with Tecun Uman, including specially negotiated rates on Spanish instruction, which will cost approximately $75 per week for 9 hours of one-on-one training.
+The weekly cost of home stays ranges from $150-400 per week, depending on your preferences (see Tecun Uman’s website for details).
+The field school has a special partnership with Tecun Uman, including specially negotiated rates on Spanish instruction, which will cost approximately $150 per week for 9 hours of one-on-one training.
 See estimated Sample Costs below.

 Neither AAA nor the field school is an entity capable of granting university credits.
 Consequently, anthropology students who wish to gain university credits for their participation must make arrangements with their university program (often done as an independent study).
 By contrast, occupational therapy masters students who enroll in the field school receive professional supervision according to American Occupational Therapy Association (AOTA) curriculum standards that fulfills a portion of their required clinical and community internships.
 Students seeking academic credits should check with home institution regarding any tuition and/or fees that their institution may require.

 Students will be responsible for arranging their own flights to the Guatemala City airport.
 The field school will assist student in arranging airport shuttles for direct transportation to their homestays through Tecun Uman Spanish School.